 Every year I watch a lot of films, and go to the cinema quite often.
 Last year I saw 49 films that were released in 2019.
 I saw 126 films total when counting older films and re-watches.
 Late in 2018, I started making more of a conscious effort to seek out women-directed films.
-At the theater, I’d go out of my way to see them opening weekend and pick them over wide releases.
+I’d go out of my way to see new theatrical releases opening weekend.
 I always go into a film knowing if it was directed, written, or produced by a woman.
 But this year I’d like to document it and make it more intentional.
 That’s where the #52FilmsByWomen comes in.

 The 52 Films By Women challenge is pretty self-explanatory: once a week for a year, watch a film directed by a woman.
 I plan on documenting it on my film/animation Twitter account, as well as my Letterboxd.